IndomieGorengSatu/Mie/README.md

-## What do computers and air conditioners have in common?
-They both become useless when you open windows.
+## Me and my mates are in a band called Duvet.
+We're a cover band.